shinywhitebox/planner-docs/src/manual/installation.md

 {%endsection%}

 {%section "Your Account" %}
 To use the app, you need to create an account.
 You can do that either via the app [or browser]({{app.appur})).
-The sign up process will send am email to verify your email address.
+The sign up process will send an email to verify your email address.

 {%video "https://www.youtube.com/embed/V11aZsHhTu8" %}